nizam0768/C-Sharp-Learn-while-doing/README.md

 ---

-### What is the purpose of the null coalescing and null conditional operator ?
+### What is the purpose of the null coalescing and null conditional operator?

   ## Null coalescing operator and null coalescing assignment operator
     The null coalescing and null conditional operators allow us to perform some operations if a value is null, and others if it's not.